 - Escape: How to Beat the Narcissist

-These books are available on Amazon’s Kindle Unlimited, so as a subscriber, you pay nothing extra to download them from Amazon and keep them to read as long as you wish.
-You can try it out Kindle Unlimited free for 30 days here:
+These books are available on Amazon’s Kindle Unlimited, so as a subscriber, you pay nothing extra to download them from Amazon.
+You can keep them to read as long as you wish.
+Try it out Kindle Unlimited free for 30 days here: